Electric City FC: Official announcement

-Playing history
+Playing history (2022-2023)

 The men's team played their first match on April 21, 2022, ending in a 0–0 draw against defending champions Guelph United F.C.
 They played their first home match on May 7 at Fleming College, earning their first ever victory, defeating Windsor TFC 3–0, while setting a League1 Ontario attendance record of 1565.
 The women's team played their first match on the road on April 23, defeating Alliance United 2–1.
-The women's team set a League1 Ontario women's attendance record in their home opener on May 14 in 4–1 victory over Blue Devils FC.
+The women's team set a League1 Ontario women's attendance record, with 1009, in their home opener on May 14 in 4–1 victory over Blue Devils FC.

 After just four matches into their first season, the club parted way with head coach Jamie Sherwood, their second coaching change within their first season, replacing him with Randy Ribeiro as interim coach of both the men's and women's teams.
 In addition, mid-way through the season, club president Rob Jenkins also departed the club.
 In their inaugural seasons, the men's team finished in tenth place, while the women's team finished in eighth place in the league, with both teams failing to qualify for the playoffs.

 Ahead of the 2023 season, the club confirmed Ribeiro as the permanent coach of both sides.
 In their second season, the men's and women's teams finished in seventh and eighth place respectively, missing out on the playoffs (top six) for the second consecutive season.
 In addition, the club's attendance dropped to approximately 200 fans per match, falling from a 500+ average in their debut season.
 Despite qualifying for the league's Premier Division for 2024, the club chose to part ways with head coach Ribeiro, after the season, with club owner Couch mentioning that the club failing to qualify for the playoffs for the second consecutive season fell below his expectations.

+Dissolution

-In January 2024, the club folded and departed the league and sold their licenses to Pickering FC.
+In January 2024, after declining fan attendance and ownership mismanagement, the club folded and departed the league and sold their licenses to Pickering FC.
 During their time in the league, the club had the highest payroll spending in the league.